-Draft legislative proposals amend the definition of 'derivative forward agreement' to prevent fully taxable ordinary income from being recharacterised into more favourably taxed capital gains under these agreements, in certain cases, for transactions generally entered into after 18 March 2019.
+Draft legislation amends the definition of 'derivative forward agreement' to prevent fully taxable ordinary income from being recharacterised into more favourably taxed capital gains under these agreements, in certain cases, for transactions generally entered into after 18 March 2019.
 See Derivatives in the Income determination section for more information.

 Foreign affiliate dumping rules

-Draft legislative proposals extend the foreign affiliate dumping rules to Canadian-resident corporations controlled by non-resident individuals, non-resident trusts, or a group of non-resident corporations, individuals, and/or trusts who do not deal with each other at arm's length, for transactions or events occurring after 18 March 2019.
+Draft legislation extends the foreign affiliate dumping rules to Canadian-resident corporations controlled by non-resident individuals, non-resident trusts, or a group of non-resident corporations, individuals, and/or trusts who do not deal with each other at arm's length, for transactions or events occurring after 18 March 2019.
 See Foreign affiliate dumping rules in the Income determination section for more information.

-Draft legislative proposals introduce a new ordering rule to prioritise transfer pricing adjustments, and broadens the definition of a 'transaction' for purposes of the extended reassessment period that applies to non-arm's-length cross-border transactions, for transactions beginning after 18 March 2019.
+Draft legislation introduces a new ordering rule to prioritise transfer pricing adjustments, and broadens the definition of a 'transaction' for purposes of the extended reassessment period that applies to non-arm's-length cross-border transactions, for transactions beginning after 18 March 2019.
 See Transfer pricing in the Group taxation section and Statute of limitations in the Tax administration section for more information.

 Cross-border securities lending arrangements (SLAs)

-Draft legislative proposals modify the withholding tax (WHT) rules for dividend compensation payments that a Canadian borrower makes to a non-resident lender under an SLA, to address planning undertaken by certain non-residents that attempts to avoid the Canadian dividend WHT, for dividend compensation payments generally made after 18 March 2019.
+Draft legislation modifies the withholding tax (WHT) rules for dividend compensation payments that a Canadian borrower makes to a non-resident lender under an SLA, to address planning undertaken by certain non-residents that attempts to avoid the Canadian dividend WHT, for dividend compensation payments generally made after 18 March 2019.
 See Cross-border SLAs in the Income determination section for more information.

 Digital services tax

 The federal government is proposing to implement a tax on certain corporations that provide digital services in Canada, effective 1 January 2022.
-See Base erosion and profit shifting (BEPS) in the Tax administration section for more information.
+See Digital services tax (DST) in the Other taxes section for more information.